Home Help for families Information & advice Health & medical information Common concerns Infections and vaccines Respiratory syncytial virus (RSV)

 These care tips can help ease your baby or child’s symptoms.
 Do not hesitate to contact your GP or out-of-hours service if their condition worsens.

-Babies and children can be given paracetamol to treat pain or fever if they’re over two months old.
+Babies and children can have paracetamol for pain or fever if they’re over two months old.
 You can give ibuprofen to babies aged three months or over who weigh at least 5kg (11lbs).

 Always follow the manufacturer’s instructions.
 Do not give aspirin to children under the age of 16.
 Do not try to reduce your child’s high temperature by sponging them with cold water or underdressing them.